pgruetter/sdl-docs/docs/reference/deploy-google-dataproc.md

 ---
-id: google-dataproc
+id: deploy-google-dataproc
-title: Run on Google Dataproc
+title: Deploy on Google Dataproc
 ---

 Smart Data Lake can be executed on the Google Cloud platform using their Dataproc service.